 Attendance for clinical classes is mandatory.
 A student will only be allowed to make up one (1) clinical day per term in the event of an unexcused absence, at the discretion of the professor and/or Director of Nursing.
 In the event of an absence from clinical, the hours missed must be made up prior to the end of the course in a modality deemed appropriate by the professor and/or Director of Nursing in accordance with the West Virginia Board of Nursing and national accreditation agency.
 Failure to make up missed clinical hours prior to the end of the clinical course will result in a course failure and/or incomplete grade, at the discretion of the clinical instructor and/or Director of Nursing.
 In the event of an incomplete clinical grade, delayed progression in the BSN nursing program will occur until missed clinical time is accounted and completed.
-Space and availability will determine reintegration and progression in the nursing program in the event of an incomplete clinical grade and will be determined by the Director of Nursing.
+Space and availability will determine reintegration and progression in the nursing program in the event of an incomplete clinical program in the event of an incomplete clinical space.